 Among the first debates of the new republic was how to balance democracy and authority; a challenge that continues to shape American politics today.
 James Madison, fearing an “excess of democracy”, proposed a system of modest popular participation alongside a clearly defined ruling class.

 When constructing the new republic, the founders faced a dilemma.
-On one hand, they knew that the centralization of authority would result in a self-serving tyranny; therefore, power must be distributed amongst an electorate.
-On the other hand, if the nation were entirely democratic, it could self-destruct due to the supposed ignorance, disorganization, and greediness of the population.
-James Madison, as written in the Federalist Papers, believed that the general public would be unable to effectively communicate, bargain, and decide if they were collectively responsible for every decision.
+On one hand, they knew that the centralization of authority would result in a self-serving tyranny; therefore, power must be distributed among an electorate.
+On the other hand, if the nation were entirely democratic, it could self-destruct due to the supposed ignorance, disorganization, and greediness of the population, if not the inherent “mob rule” dynamic of democracy.
+James Madison, as written in the Federalist Papers (specially No. 10), believed that the general public would be unable to effectively communicate, bargain, and decide if they were collectively responsible for every decision.
 Therefore, the Federalists believed the people require responsible (elected and unelected) representatives to rule on their behalf.
 Likewise, he believed that the nation needs a strong federal structure to unite the states and strategically distribute national power.
 After the government (then working under the Articles of Confederation) was proven hardly strong enough to suppress a populist revolt in Massachusetts (Shays Rebellion, 1787), the framers realized that too much democracy and too little authority would result in instability; prompting them to organize a constitutional convention.